-As keeping right in line with the places I chose for families, Manta Ray is family own, family run and family focused.
-Owner Bill Acker, a father, a husband and most important a family man has created a beautiful slice of paradise with his family and effortlessly shares that with each and every guest.
+As keeping right in line with the places I chose for families, Manta Ray is family owned, family run and family focused.
+Hall of Fame diver and Owner Bill Acker, a father, a husband and most important a family man has created a beautiful slice of paradise with his family and effortlessly shares that with each and every guest.
 The resort staff is professional and extremely knowledgeable.
 They only want one thing from you each day and that is to see the smile on your face that says they have pleased you.
 Each time you are greeted, or served by the Yapese staff, they do so in a manner that is very proud yet humble as if they were representing their entire people to you.

 The spa is incredibly relaxing and well worth the experience as part of refreshing yourself from the long journey.
 There is also a coffee shop in the lobby that made me not miss Starbucks one bit.

-Guests also enjoy Manta Ray Bay’s very own micro brewed beer right on the property.
+Guests also enjoy Manta Ray Bay’s very own micro brewed beer on the property.
 The Manta Ray Bistro, the Island’s finest restaurant with a great view of the lagoon, is also located on the main deck of the S/V Mnuw, a turn of the century South Seas Schooner that you will dine on.
 Breakfast is served on the main deck, lunch on the middle deck and dinner up at the Crow’s Nest, where I enjoyed the daily sunsets with a tropical drink.
 Kids enjoy the firing of the real cannons off the main deck at 4pm.
 Stand back, they are very loud.